bacalhau-project/bacalhau/docs/docs/data-ingestion/from-url.md

 %%bash --out cid
 bacalhau list $JOB_ID --output=json | jq -r '.[0].Status.JobState.Nodes[] | .Shards."0".PublishedResults | select(.CID) | .CID'
 ```
-The job will upload the CID to your public storage via Estuary.
+The job will upload the CID to your public storage via IPFS.
 We will store the _cid_ that in an environment variable so that we can reuse it later on.

 ### Use the CID in a New Bacalhau Job